kaaryasthan/kaaryasthan/CONTRIBUTING.md

 Please note we have a [code of conduct](https://github.com/kaaryasthan/code-of-conduct), please follow it in all your interactions with the project.

-This project requires all contributors to [sign contributor license agreement](https://github.com/kaaryasthan/contributor-license-agreement).
+This project requires all contributors to [sign contributor license agreement](https://github.com/kaaryasthan/contributor-license-agreement)(CLA).
+You can sign the CLA from here: https://cla-assistant.io/kaaryasthan/contributor-license-agreement